What do the Robots know?

 This reframes the entire design challenge.
 The robot does not need emotions.
 It needs to be intelligible.
 It needs to provide a surface through which humans can accurately read its condition, anticipate its behavior, and coordinate action with it.
 Most importantly, it needs mechanisms of expression that humans can interpret through the symbolic and social practices we already use to understand one another.

-From this perspective, technological determinism becomes difficult to sustain.
+That is a different kind of problem — and a more honest one.
 Technologies do not simply impose outcomes through their technical properties.
-Their significance emerges through interpretation, use, and social practice.
-An algorithm, a robot, or an AI assistant acquires meaning not because of what it is, but because of how human beings learn to understand, trust, contest, and live alongside it.
+Their significance emerges through interpretation, use, and social practice; an algorithm, a robot, or an AI assistant acquires meaning not because of what it is, but because of how human beings learn to understand, trust, and interact with it.

 The Deepest Claim